mathgeotop/mathgeotop.github.io/_teaching/2014-spring-teaching-1.md

 location: "Hong Kong, China"
 ---

 This course is designed for students who need to acquire the knowledge and skills of one-variable calculus at a general level for the studies in science or engineering.
-The course places special emphasis on the theoretical foundations as well as the methods and techniques of computation and their applications..
+The course places special emphasis on the theoretical foundations as well as the methods and techniques of computation and their applications.

 Tutorial problems
 ======
-Please find our tutorial Problem Set Here.(To be updated)
+Please find our tutorial Problem Set Here.
+(To be updated)

 Math Gym
 ======